-When unit and driver are factory mounted on a common baseplate, the assembly will have been properly aligned and is a berreate Branivie reveling exposes ceis actome.
-Installation can be obtained by setting the baseplate on a concrete slab that is rigid and free of vibration, and leveling the top of the base carefully in two directions so that it is free of twist.
+When unit and driver are factory mounted on a common baseplate, the assembly will have been properly aligned and is to be treated as a unit for leveling purposes.
+Satisfactory installation cabbe on the by sets to be valents on the cabbe of the cabb concrete slab that is rigid and free of vibration, and leveling the top of the base carefully in two directions so that it is free of twist.
 The slab must be provided with suitable anchor bolts.
 The use of grouting under and partly inside the leveled and shimmed base is recommended.